Dawn Myers has a solution for the natural hair community.

 While engineering the technology, Myers had a health scare.
 She was diagnosed with stage three colorectal cancer in January 2022 at 36.
 Her reproductive system was removed and connected to another blood supply near her rib cage under an experimental surgery conducted by a surgeon at Johns Hopkins.

 After receiving rounds of chemotherapy and radiation, her sizable tumor was gone after six months.

 “Last year was an insane year for me,” she recalled.
 “It was a lot of work.
-I can’t explain in words how hard it was to keep a company going while I’m undergoing chemotherapy, but somehow we did it.
-That’s just a testament that this concept, this company, it’s just something that needed to happen, and I think that they’re more hands on me and on this situation that wanted to make sure this product got to market.”
+I can’tit was to keep a company while I’m undergoing chemotherapy, but somehow we did it. t’s just something that needed to I think that they’re more hands on me and this situation that wanted to make sure this product got to market.”

 Among her other sacrifices, Myers also sold her home to fund early prototypes and liquidated her 401(k) retirement savings to afford payroll.

-“Physical products that are tech-enabled are even harder to get funded, and companies that are Black-women led are even harder to get funded,” Myers explained.
-“So there are all these levels and layers of complexity for products like this, but it’s really important that we establish in the market that funding Black women and funding Black women’s products isn’t just the right thing to do, but that there’s a real business case.
-Black women spend, and I believe that our dollars should be honored with products that are tailored to our needs.”
+“Physical products that are tech-enabled are evento get funded, and companies that are Black-women led are even to get funded,” Myers explained.
+“So there are all these levels and layers of complexity for products like this, but it’s really important that we establish in the market that Black women and Black women’s products isn’t just the right thing to do, but that there’s a real business case.
+Black women spend, and I believe that our dollars should be honored with to our needs.”